What is the difference between GPT and AI?

 Q: Can GPT perform tasks other than generating text?

-A: GPT’s primary function is language generation, but it can also be fine-tuned for specific tasks such as translation, summarization, or question-answering.
+A: While GPT is primarily used for text generation, it can also be fine-tuned to perform other tasks such as translation, summarization, and question-answering.